SuperOfficeDocs/superoffice-docs/docs/database/tables/producttype.md

 ---
-uid: table-producttype
+uid: table-ProductType
-title: producttype table
+title: ProductType table
 description: List for the ProductType field of the Product table (Quote Management) so.generated: true
 keywords:
   - "database"
   - "ProductType"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# producttype Table (414)
+# ProductType Table (414)

-producttype MDO list item table.
+ProductType MDO list item table.
 List for the ProductType field of the Product table (Quote Management)

 ## Fields